urbanopt/modelica-builder/README.md

 ## Release Instructions

 1. Bump version to <NEW_VERSION> in pyproject.toml (use semantic versioning, e.g., 0.5.0, 0.5.1.rc1).
-1. Run `poetry run pre-commit --all-files`
+1. Run `poetry run pre-commit run --all-files`
 1. In a prep-release branch, push the changes to GitHub and draft a release against the latest branch.
     * Run 'auto-generate changelog' and copy the contents to the CHANGELOG.md.
 Cull any items that are repeated.
     * Discard the draft release (you will create an official one off of the main branch later)